seyeonlim/Pawpularity/cheatsheet.md

 - Compete with other meowdol: Compete against another meowdol and increase your fame by 20, 50, 100, or 300 depending on your competitor level.
 - Go outside: Go outside and change your position.

+Note: A tutorial is printed out once the game is executed.
+The meowdol's skills must be higher than 400 for every section (danceEXP, vocalEXP, fame, attractiveness) to debut.
+Once all of the skills reach 400, a message will be printed, saying the meowdol successfully debuted.
+Although the player can continue playing the game, this message will continuously appear.

 ## Map of the game:

 H . . .
 D . . . . .